bigskysoftware/htmx/www/essays/splitting-your-apis.md

 The browsers simply see the new HTML, and [the human driving them react to the new functionality appropriately](https://intercoolerjs.org/2016/05/08/hatoeas-is-for-humans.html).

-So, while I feel Max is on the right track, I also think he *doesn't go far enough*: once you have made the mental jump to solving the Data/APP API Impedence Mismatch by splitting the two, it is only a bit further to rediscovering the advantages of hypermedia.
+So, while I feel Max is on the right track, I also think he *doesn't go far enough*: once you have made the mental jump to solving the Data/APP API Impedance Mismatch problem by splitting the two into separate concerns, it is only a bit further down the road to rediscovering the advantages of hypermedia.

 You may object that: "Oh, but hypermedia applications aren't very usable, we don't want to go back to web 1.0."

 That is a perfectly reasonable objection, but people have been working on that problem and there are now many libraries available that address the usability issues of HTML *within the hypermedia model*.

 Two of my favorites are [unpoly](https://unpoly.com/) and, of course, my own [htmx](/).

+## In Conclusion

 If you switch to a hypermedia application API (which really just means "use HTML, like you used to") then you get all of the benefits of the REST-ful web model (simplicity, reliability, etc.) and of server-side rendering in mature web frameworks